Clawworks-DawnMC/Docs-Public/Bloom/commands.md

 [Player index](README.md) · [Getting Started](getting-started.md) · [Actionbar and History](actionbar-history.md)

-These are the normal player-facing Bloom commands.
+These are the normal Bloom player commands.

 | Command | What it does |
 |---|---|